remarkjs/remark/readme.md

 io.js, and the browser.
 100% coverage.

 **remark** is not just another markdown to HTML compiler.
 It can generate, and reformat, markdown too.
-It is powered by [plugins](doc/plugins.md) to do all kinds of things: [validate your markdown](https://github.com/wooorm/remark-lint), [add links for GitHub references](https://github.com/wooorm/remark-github), or [add a table of contents](https://github.com/wooorm/remark-toc).
+Powered by [plugins](doc/plugins.md) to do all kinds of things: [validate your markdown](https://github.com/wooorm/remark-lint), [add links for GitHub references](https://github.com/wooorm/remark-github), or [add a table of contents](https://github.com/wooorm/remark-toc).

-The project contains both an extensive [JavaScript API](doc/remark.3.md) for parsing, modifying, and compiling markdown, and a friendly [Command Line Interface](doc/remark.1.md) making it easy to validate, prepare, and compile markdown in a build step.
+The project has both an extensive [JavaScript API](doc/remark.3.md) for parsing, modifying, and compiling markdown, and a friendly [Command Line Interface](doc/remark.1.md) making it easy to validate, prepare, and compile markdown in a build step.